grandvillemintheo-beep/innoveo-demo-prototype/infra/pipelines/README.md

 This directory documents the automation backing the Innoveo demo platform.

-- `.github/workflows/ci.yml` builds and tests both frontend and backend applications, produces Docker images, and deploys the development overlay to the Kubernetes cluster referenced by `DEV_KUBE_CONFIG`.
+- `.github/workflows/ci.yml` builds and tests both frontend and backend applications, captures unit test coverage as artifacts, produces Docker images, and deploys the development overlay to the Kubernetes cluster referenced by `DEV_KUBE_CONFIG`.
 - Future workflows can extend this foundation for security scanning, database migrations, and production promotion.